 A few warm springs are found at the surface which have been used for bathing, with the system being tapped by many bores utilising the waters for commercial and domestic purposes.
 It extends over 60 km from Katikati-Waihi Beach in the north-west to Te Puke-Maketu in the east, with the dominant heat source appearing to lie near Tauranga city.

-Draft Tauranga Geothermal System Management Plan
+Draft Tauranga Geothermal System Management Plan update

 Bay of Plenty Regional Council is currently reviewing how the Tauranga Geothermal System is managed.

-System management plans are required for systems of high use as set out in the Regional Policy Statement.
-In the Bay of Plenty this currently includes:
+System management plans are operational documents and are required for systems of high use as set out in the Regional Policy Statement.
+As it is not a plan change, it is not impacted by the resource management act reforms.

 - Ngā Wai Ariki o Rotorua – The Rotorua Geothermal System (adopted 2024)